• Skip to main content

 • ta – た : an auxiliary verb used after a verb, adjective, or auxiliary verb to make its past tense form.
 Probably, this is well known as a part of Japanese ta form.
 In the example, this is used after “nat” to make its past tense form, “nat ta”.

 This is a typical usage of “byouki”.
-In this example, it works as a part of the commonly-used expression, “byouki ni nat ta”, which means ‘to have become sick’ in Japanese.
-This expression should be learnt together with its present tense form, “byouki ni naru”.
-When we want to refer to the state of being sick or ill in Japanese, anyway, this noun is a very good option.
+In this example, it works as a part of the commonly-used phrase, “byouki ni nat ta”, which means ‘to have become sick’ in Japanese.
+This phrase should be learnt together with its present tense form, “byouki ni naru”.

 Example #2: another usage of “byouki”